 - Framing

 - Screen Direction

 - Use of proper settings on camera

-- Use of proper video export settings

 - Pacing

 - Sequencing

 - Use of audio

 - Storytelling

 I. LOYOLA'S POLICY ON ACADEMIC DISHONESTY

 The basic commitment of a university is to search for and to communicate the truth, as it is honestly perceived.
 The university could not accomplish its purpose in the absence of this demanding standard.
 To the extent that this standard is respected, a genuine learning community can exist.
 Students of this university are called upon to know, to respect, and to practice this standard of personal honesty.